willfitzpatrick4/willfitzpatrick4.github.io/_posts/2018-05-26-/PROJECT1.md

 In investigating the effect of each of the parameters, all the other parameters were kept constant and the parameter under analysis was altered incrementally.
-The configuration of the accelerometers was varied through three different locations (depicted in the figure below).
+The configuration of the accelerometers was varied through three different locations.
 On the LHS the accelerometer is attached to the tip of the response plate.
 On the RHS the accelerometer is attached directly to the aluminium sheet.

 The experimental procedure was made up of a number of sequential stages.
 After the apparatus was bolted to the rack in the experimental room, the gas gun was loaded with a